futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 track of the visited vertices.
 3. the algorithm is mostly the same as `dfs`, the only thing that changes is where siblings are appended: in case of BFS they're appended at the end of the list, in case of DFS in front of it.
-To fully appreciate this it might be useful to think of these algorithms in terms of the defining strategies of the data structures they internally use: LIFO in case of DFS and a FIFO in case of BFS.
+To fully appreciate this it might be useful to think of these algorithms in terms of the data structures  they use:
+LIFO in case of DFS and a FIFO in case of BFS.

 One of the applications of BFS is finding the shortest path in a unweighted graph.
-This time the paper chooses a different representation for the spanning forest: a list of labelled paths.
-It does that mainly for two reasons: it's easiest to implement than the previous representation in terms of BFS and it fits well the applications of BFS spanning trees - for example finding the  shortest path between two vertices in a unweighted graph.
+For convenience the paper chooses a different representation for the spanning forest: a list of labelled paths.
 Let's have a look at the implementation of the shortest path algorithm:

 ``` haskell
 import Control.Arrow (first)